anamikagawandi/cypress-cucumber-pom-automation/README.md

 # cypress-cucumber-pom-automation
-Bolierplate code for Cypress in Cucumber BDD-POM framework
+Boilerplate code for Cypress in Cucumber BDD-POM framework